 The spouses do not need to apply jointly; either spouse can apply for registration.
 However, if you would like during the registration to make a declaration of marrried name, both spouses must attend the appointment in person.

-This information also applies to civil partnerships accordingly.
+This information also applies to same-sex civil partnerships accordingly.

-If you would like to apply for registration of your marriage in the German marriage register (with or without a declaration of married name), the necessary documents must be sent to the Embassy or Consulate General before booking an appointment.
+If you would like to apply for registration of your marriage in the German marriage register (with or without a declaration of married name), the necessary documents must be sent to the Embassy or Consulate General as simple copies (NO ORIGINALS!) before booking an appointment.

 The following documents are required in order to register a marriage: